What it is

 - Through sharing the same context

-- Through sharing the same generic codes and conventions
+- Through sharing the same style, genre and codes and conventions

 Why it is important